-In-kind contributions are those where a value of the contribution can be readily determined, verified and justified but where no actual cash is transacted in securing the good or service comprising the contribution.
+In-kind contributions are those where a value of the contribution can be readily determined, verified and justified but where no cash is transacted in securing the good or service comprising the contribution.
 Allowable in-kind contributions include, but are not limited to: the donation of volunteer time or the donation of space or use of equipment.

-Project teams may use funding or property received from state or local governments to meet the cost share requirement, so long as the funding was not provided to the state or local government by the federal government.
+Project teams may use funding or property received from state or local governments to meet the cost share requirement, so long as the federal government did not provide the funding to the state or local government.

-The recipient may not use the following sources to meet its cost share obligations including, but not limited to:
+The recipient may not use any of the following sources to meet cost share obligations :